 - Marketing Coordinator Job Outlook (2019 - 2029): 7 percent growth

 Marketing Research Analyst

-Market research analysts are utterly important to the overall success of a marketing team.
+Marketing research analysts are important to the overall success of a marketing team.
 Typical duties include forecasting marketing and sales trends, gathering data on competitors, measuring the effectiveness of marketing campaigns and presenting results to executives.
-This job title is one of the fastest growing titles in marketing, if not, a business as a whole.
+This job title is one of the fastest growing titles in marketing, if not in business as a whole.
 A capable marketing research analyst has the ability to save companies precious time and money with thorough research and strategy skills.

 Marketing managers are charged with crafting the marketing strategies and tactics that help drive traffic and boost customer acquisition.
 They’re entrusted with seeing through the entire lifecycle of a marketing campaign and with building key relationships with partners and agencies throughout the field.
-Marketing managers need to have superb soft and hard skills, a demonstrable background in marketing and a knack for creativity.
+Marketing managers need to have superb hard and soft skills, a demonstrable background in marketing and a knack for creativity.

 - Marketing Manager Job Outlook (2021 - 2031): 10 percent growth